Chokster37/Wolf4SDL/README.txt

       hear the AdLib sounds but also music without any AdLib-compatible soundcard in near to perfect quality!

- - Multichannel digitized sounds:
-      Digitized sounds play on 8 channels!
-So in a fire fight you will always hear, when a guard opens the door behind you ;)

  - Higher screen resolutions:
       Aside from the original 320x200 resolution, Wolf4SDL currently supports any resolutions being multiples of 320x200, the